-The PlayStation 4 is still going strong, not least thanks to being reinvigorated by the launch of the Slim, Pro and PlayStation VR, expanding the gaming potential of the system.
-Still, the games industry doesn't tend to sit still for long, and we're confident that deep in Sony's HQ there are engineers quietly working on the PlayStation 5.
+The PlayStation 4 is still going strong, not least thanks to being reinvigorated by the launch of the Slim, Pro and PlayStation VR, expanding the gaming potential of the system, along with a wide array of fantastic titles keeping us entertained.
+However, the PS4 is slowly approaching the end of its life cycle and details around its highly anticipated replacement are starting to emerge.

 When is the PS5 release date?